meshahid973/localitfy/README.md

 * npm
 * Git

-Windows is recommended for the full desktop experience, but Linux builds are now supported too.
+Windows is recommended for the full desktop experience, but Linux builds are supported too.

 Clone the repo: